 What Foods are Allowed to Eat in the Paleo Diet for Fat Loss?

-The Paleo diet for fat loss targets on consuming whole foods, unprocessed foods that our ancestors might have eaten in the Paleolithic time.
+The Paleo diet for fat loss focuses on consuming whole foods, unprocessed foods that our ancestors might have eaten in the Paleolithic time.
 A comparable meal plan includes variations of nutrient-rich foods like meats, fish, vegetables, fruits, nuts, and healthy fats.

 In meat selections, you can eat beef, lamb, chicken, turkey, and pork, specifically sourced from grass-fed or minimally processed sources.
 Fish and seafood like salmon, haddock, shrimp, and shellfish are also necessary, with wild-caught varieties being the exceptional choice.
 You can take Eggs, whether from chickens or ducks, a great source of protein.